Office of Police Integrity: Hearings

 From the late 1970s commissions of inquiry throughout Australia identified that traditional law enforcement methods were inadequate to address sustained action against either organised crime or corruption.
 Since then, specialist independently statutory bodies, such as the OPI, have emerged in most states.
-It is important to note that OPI and other like agencies have non-traditional powers derived from a convergence of legal processes adopted from both inquisitorial and adversarial systems.
+OPI and other like agencies have non-traditional powers derived from a convergence of legal processes adopted from both inquisitorial and adversarial systems.

 OPI conducted a number of public hearings which gained a great amount of media and public attention.

 In September 2006, an investigation into physical assault by members of the Armed Offenders Squad (now disbanded) culminated in a public hearing.

 During the hearing, covertly recorded material of the actual incident was played. members were shown to have committed perjury.
 This hearing generated strong public debate, with both supportive and critical commentary.

 A November 2007 hearing involved matters relating to misconduct in public office, propensity of police witnesses to lie on oath, information leaks and attempts to pervert the course of justice.
 The OPI investigation that resulted in the hearing involved, amongst others, Victoria Police Assistant Commissioner Noel Ashby (now resigned), Victoria Police Media Director Steve Linnell (now resigned) and Police Association Secretary, Paul Mullett (now suspended).
 The public interest was immense and media outlets Australia-wide reported the hearing.